 Winter is coming.
-The lower temperatures and strong winds can make any homeowner want to just stay inside their home and curled up in a blanket.
+The lower temperatures and strong winds can make any homeowner want to just stay inside their home and curl up in a blanket.
 During these days, the last thing you want happening to you is a sudden home emergency.
 That’s why you should take the due diligence before winter strikes and take care of any remaining problems in your home.
 To help you out, we at Smart Doors are here to provide a few tips to keep your Toronto garage door in top shape, ready to face the hazards of snow and ice.

 Fall Preparation for your Toronto Garage Door

 Your garage door is one of the most exposed areas of the home.
 It faces the street directly with almost nothing to stand in the way.
-Your garage door will take each and every gust of wind directly.
+Your garage door will take every gust of wind directly.
 Snow and ice are also just as damaging to your garage door.
 Most garage doors act as the primary shield for the items you keep in your garage so keeping it in working order is important to protecting your valuables from the elements.

 Garage Door Damage & Misalignment

 ● Is your garage door aligned properly?
 A misaligned garage door can spell big trouble for you if you keep it that way.
-A gap can expose your valuables to the elements, and forcing a misaligned garage door to operate poses significant strain on the mechanism.
+A gap can expose your valuables to the elements, and forcing a misaligned garage door to operate poses a significant strain on the mechanism.
 If you notice that your garage door might need a realignment, immediately call a garage door service company to come over and realign it for you,

 ● Check the material of your garage door.
 Garage doors are meant to last for years, even decades.
 But eventually, their time will be up.
-If your garage door was made of wood, moisture will eventually cause it to begin to rot.
+If your garage door is made of wood, moisture will eventually cause it to begin to rot.
 Steel doors will rust when exposed to moisture for a long enough time.
 While it is possible to maintain and clean up these garage doors by patching wood or sanding rust, eventually these maintenance jobs will become too cumbersome and it becomes time to replace them.
-Take this time in the fall to really make sure your garage door can survive another winter.
+Take this time in the fall to make sure your garage door can survive another winter.

 Inspecting and Protecting the Mechanisms

 ● Check the rollers, rails springs, and cables.
 These make up the mechanical parts of your garage door and are your workhorses.
 Look for any rusting components as these will affect the performance of your garage door.
-Doubly so in cold weather where the low temperatures causes metal to contract, adding considerable strain to the operation of your garage door opener.
+Doubly so in cold weather where the low temperatures cause the metal to contract, adding considerable strain to the operation of your garage door opener.
 Untreated, these issues can lead to significant damage.
-When you spot these issues, speak to a garage door service company and have them fix it up for you.
+When you spot these issues, speak to a garage door service company and have them fix it for you.
 These parts store significant amounts of force and can lead to injury if improperly handled.

 Weatherproofing your Garage

-Now that the structure and mechanism of your garage door is in top shape, you’ll need to completely seal your garage off from the elements in preparation for winter.
+Now that the structure and mechanism of your garage door are in top shape, you’ll need to completely seal your garage off from the elements in preparation for winter.
 Weatherproofing your garage comes in two ways:

 ● Insulate your garage.
 Most modern garage doors come with insulation pre-installed with them.
 However, this might not be the case for older garage doors.
 For these, you may need to install insulation yourself.
 This is especially important if you like using your garage as a functional space during the winter.
 Keeping your garage in a relatively even temperature with the rest of your home will also save you on heating bills.
-Hardware stores sell a number of varieties of insulation for you to choose from and installing them isn’t particularly difficult either.
+Hardware stores sell several varieties of insulation for you to choose from and installing them isn’t particularly difficult either.

 Tips During the Winter For Your Toronto Garage Door

-1. Never let snow pile up.
+1. Never let the snow pile up.

 It’s easy to get complacent or lazy when you see snow covering your driveway.
 But don’t let it get the better of you.
 The thicker the snow piling up, the more work you’ll have to do to clear it up.
 Not to mention that on certain days, the temperature may be warm enough to let some of the snow melt but will suddenly freeze the day after when the temperature goes back down.
 This will lead to ice forming.
-Ice on the ground isn’t only a chore to scrape off, but is also a safety hazard to you and your family.
+Ice on the ground isn’t only a chore to scrape off but is also a safety hazard to you and your family.
 The ice can also freeze your garage door stuck to the ground, preventing you from opening it.